 From the moment you start working with us, we ensure that your extracurricular activities demonstrate both depth and breadth of involvement.
 Our students participate in a wide range of extracurricular activities, including Habitat for Humanity, DECA, debate, scientific research, A capella, theater arts, sports, and the list goes on.
+You need to demonstrate your passion through your extracurriculars.

 The hook is a powerful representation of you and shows that side of you that is “unique.”
 That uniqueness that everyone strives to achieve, but more often than not does not, because there just happens to be tens of thousands of other applicants out there with a similar strength.